 4. Take a moment to appreciate the battles that took place here between boat and wave

 Malin Head is considered one of the best places in Europe to wreck dive.
-According to the folks at Mevagh Dive Centre, there are more ocean liners and German U-boats sunk off this particular stretch of coast than anywhere else in the world.
-With some of the clearest water you can imagine, it’s the perfect place to explore underwater if you’re an experienced diver.
+There are more ocean liners and German U-boats sunk off this particular stretch of coast than anywhere else in the world.
+With some very clear water, it’s the perfect place to explore underwater if you’re an experienced diver.

-5. Keen an eye out for Ballyhillin Beach and Inishtrahull Island
+5. Keep an eye out for Ballyhillin Beach and Inishtrahull Island

-If you follow the walking trail from Banba’s Crown, you’ll come across deep ravines on the coast which is known as Hells’ Hole.
+If you follow the Malin Head walk we mentioned above, you’ll come across deep ravines on the coast which is known as Hells’ Hole.
 You’ll hear Hell’s Hole before you even see it with the tide exploding into the cavern with incredible natural force.

 8. Warm your bones at Farren’s Bar

 Farren’s Bar is the most northerly pub in Ireland and a great place to warm yourself up with a pint after exploring the area.
 You’ll be in good company, as even Luke Skywalker (Mark Hamill) popped into the bar for refreshments during the filming of The Last Jedi.

 Malin Head is part of the Inishowen 100 scenic drive, so it’s close to endless places to see and things to do.

 Below, you’ll find things to do near Malin Head that are within a reasonable driving distance away.

 The Inishowen Peninsula is home to many of the best beaches in Donegal.
 One of our favourites, Fiver Finger Strand, is a handy 17-minute drive away.
 You can head for a walk along the sand or you can get a magnificent aerial view of the beach if you visit Wild Alpaca Way at Knockamany Bends.